 Think of a logo design that comes first when you think of a logo.
 Have you thought?
 Why did you think that particular logo?
 What elements do you like in that logo or what did you dislike?

-Or this is this way, think of any design you have seen on website which is still there in your mind.
+Or this is this way, think of some web design services company product you have seen recently, which is still there in your mind.
 Why such designs stays in our minds?
 Most likely the features you liked or disliked is because of the positive and negative space in a design.
 What are these spaces and why are they so effective is a detailed art which the designers and artists are incorporating in their artwork to make the work look more artistic and attractive.

 About Negative Space

 Negative space is much more appealing than positive space in the design world.
 It is an exciting field in the design field, where designers use alternate colors in a logo, website or an icon design to give a dual look of an image or a layout.

 Negative space also stated as white space is, fairly the space that surrounds an image in an image.
 It helps in defining the outline of an active area in an image along with delivering a meaning itself.
 Just as important as that design itself, negative space brings balance to a composition of both positive and negative areas.

 A negative space incorporates multiple meanings in a design either it is a logo, icon or a web design.
 The creative world is seeing the rise of designers who are making positive spaces and outlines that, in turn, smartly carve out shapes in negative space which is done intentionally to make the results look impressive.
 The hidden message within a logo not only grabs the viewer’s attention but will also tells them about the brand.